 (including Withdrawals and Refunding of Fees)

-The RTC complies with the policy for Variation of Enrolment as provided by the Australian College of Theology.
+The RTC complies with the policy for Unit Results and Enrolment as provided by the Australian College of Theology.

 All enquiries should be forwarded to the RTC’s Registrar.